-The City's road network is a mix of jurisdictions (City, MDOT, and RCOC), which presents unique circumstances for maintenance, prioritization, and project planning.
+The City's road network is a mix of jurisdictions between the City, Michigan Department of Transportation (MDOT) and the Road Commission for Oakland County (RCOC), which presents unique circumstances for maintenance, prioritization, and project planning.
 The even-numbered Mile Roads and east-west borders are RCOC roads (8 Mile shared with Wayne County), and M-5 and I-96/696 are MDOT.
-For the rest of the city network and road designation, refer to Roadway Jurisdiction Map (Appendix X)
+For the rest of the city network and road designation, refer to Roadway Jurisdiction Map (Appendix 5)